EKS vs ECS vs Lambda: How to Pick the Right AWS Compute Layer

 When ECS Makes Sense

 ECS on Fargate is the sweet spot for teams that want containers without Kubernetes complexity.
-You define tasks, set CPU and memory, and AWS handles the rest.
-It works well for straightforward web services, background workers, and microservices where you need more control than Lambda but don't need the full Kubernetes ecosystem.
+You define task definitions specifying CPU (0.25 to 4 vCPU) and memory (0.5 to 30 GB), configure an ECS service with desired count and deployment settings, and AWS handles host management, patching, and scaling.
+It works well for straightforward web services behind an ALB, background workers processing SQS queues, and microservices where you need more control than Lambda but do not need the full Kubernetes ecosystem.
 We recommend ECS Fargate for teams under 20 engineers running fewer than 15 services.
-The operational overhead is significantly lower than EKS.
-You lose some flexibility around service mesh, custom scheduling, and advanced networking, but for most workloads that doesn't matter.
+The operational overhead is significantly lower than EKS: no cluster upgrades, no node management, no CNI plugin debugging, and no etcd maintenance.
+You lose some flexibility around service mesh (App Mesh is AWS's offering but lags behind Istio significantly), custom scheduling, and advanced networking.
+But for most workloads, ECS Service Connect provides adequate service-to-service communication, and CloudMap handles service discovery.
+The cost is approximately 20% higher than equivalent EC2 instances, but the operational savings in engineering hours more than compensate.

 When You Actually Need EKS

-EKS is the right choice when you genuinely need Kubernetes features: custom operators, advanced scheduling (GPU affinity, spot instance management), service mesh with Istio or Linkerd, or portability across cloud providers.
-ML inference workloads that need GPU scheduling, multi-tenant platforms, and teams already running Kubernetes on-prem are all solid EKS use cases.
-The cost is real though.
-EKS has a $73/month control plane fee per cluster, and you need at least one engineer who understands Kubernetes networking, RBAC, and upgrades.
-We've seen teams adopt EKS because it seemed like the 'serious' choice, then spend 40% of their engineering time on cluster operations instead of building product.
+EKS is the right choice when you genuinely need Kubernetes-native features: custom operators (like Spark Operator for data workloads or KubeFlow for ML pipelines), advanced scheduling with node affinity and GPU taints, service mesh with Istio or Linkerd for mTLS and traffic management, or multi-cloud portability where you run the same workloads on EKS and GKE.
+ML inference workloads that need NVIDIA GPU scheduling via the device plugin, multi-tenant platforms requiring namespace-level isolation with NetworkPolicies, and teams already running Kubernetes on-prem with established GitOps practices are all solid EKS use cases.
+The cost is real, though.
+EKS charges $73/month per cluster for the control plane (or $146/month for extended support).
+You need at least one engineer who understands Kubernetes networking (VPC CNI, CoreDNS, kube-proxy in iptables vs IPVS mode), RBAC (ClusterRoles, ServiceAccounts, IRSA for IAM integration), and the upgrade lifecycle (EKS versions trail upstream by roughly 2 to 3 months, and you must upgrade at least annually).
+We have seen teams adopt EKS because it seemed like the 'serious' choice, then spend 40% of their engineering time on cluster operations instead of building product.

 The Hybrid Approach That Usually Wins

-Most of our clients end up with a mix.
-Core services run on ECS Fargate or EKS depending on scale.
-Event-driven glue logic runs on Lambda.
-Batch processing uses Step Functions with Lambda or Fargate tasks.
-The key is matching each workload to the compute layer that minimizes both cost and operational burden.
-We've seen a 50-person startup run their entire platform on ECS Fargate with Lambda for async jobs, and a 200-person company that genuinely needed EKS for their ML platform but ran everything else on ECS.
+Most of our clients end up with a hybrid architecture.
+Core services run on ECS Fargate or EKS depending on scale and team expertise.
+Event-driven glue logic (file processing, notification dispatch, webhook handling) runs on Lambda.
+Batch processing uses Step Functions orchestrating Lambda tasks for short jobs or Fargate tasks for long-running jobs over 15 minutes.
+We have seen a 50-person startup run their entire platform on ECS Fargate with Lambda for async jobs, spending $3,200/month in compute.
+And a 200-person company that genuinely needed EKS for their ML platform with 8 GPU node groups, Karpenter for autoscaling, and Istio for traffic management, but ran all their non-ML services on ECS to avoid over-complicating operations.
 Neither was wrong.
 Both were right for their context.
+The decision framework we use: start with Lambda for anything event-driven and bursty, use ECS Fargate as the default for persistent services, and only adopt EKS when you have a concrete Kubernetes-native requirement that ECS cannot satisfy.
+This avoids premature complexity while leaving the door open for migration as your needs evolve.